FlippieHacks/FlipperZeroEuropeanPortals/README.md

 # FlipperZeroEuropeanPortals
 A repository of portals I made for the **Evil Portal** app on the **Flipper Zero**.

 # _DISCLAIMER: This is for educational purposes only.
-Not to be used on unknowing victims.
+Not to be used on unaware victims.
 You could be arrested for it, that's a crime._

 It consists of:
 - A few well-known **internet providers'** "Hotspots" to emulate.